 Do not accept any offer before you get to consult with an experienced medical malpractice attorney in Hawaii about the reasonableness of the contents of that offer.
 Do not ignore the possibility of suing the dentist for extracting your healthy tooth and recovering damages as opposed to accepting some low-ball offer.

 Like all other medical professionals, dentists are held to a high standard of care.
-Thus, a dentist can be held responsible for breaching the standard of care and causing you injury, discomfort, and/or pain and suffering.
+Thus, a dentist can be held responsible for breaching the standard of care and causing you personal injury, discomfort, and/or pain and suffering.
 Extracting the wrong tooth is one of those preventable medical mistakes that constitute a breach of care.

 A professional and qualified dentist is not reasonably expected to make a mistake such as pulling healthy teeth.
 Removing wrong teeth is usually a careless and negligent mistake that may entitle you to pursue a strong medical malpractice case if you are represented by a Hawaii dentist malpractice attorney.